Red Sparrow (novel): Reception

 James Burridge and Michael Bradford, reviewing the book for the CIA's website, praised the book for its authentic depiction of surveillance and countersurveillance techniques, calling it "accurate [and] richly detailed", and positively comparing the book's plausibility to the work of John le Carré.
 Burridge and Bradford also praised the characters as having been richly drawn, and for the avoidance of clichés, though they felt that the Russian supporting characters were not as nuanced as their American counterparts.
 The reviewers noted the distracting nature of the recipes at the end of each chapter, saying they could be easily skipped, and cautioned readers about the most explicit sex scenes they had ever encountered in the espionage genre.

 In 2014, the book won two literary awards, ITW Thriller Award for Best First Novel and the Edgar Award for Best First Novel by an American Author.
 The Washington Post says of Matthews's skill as a writer, "Sly descriptions abound, from the 'poached-egg eye' of a Russian assassin to the 'grimy catechisms' of those Sparrow School lessons.
 And despite a tendency toward point-of-view whiplash shifts, the author inhabits voices and perspectives with an impressionist's aplomb, whether the rich patter of a CIA agent recounting an Istanbul adventure or those dry reports in the 'abbreviated style of the semiliterate Soviet'."

 Sequels and film

 Before the book was published, Matthews sold the movie rights for Red Sparrow for a seven-figure amount.
 He was also awarded a contract for a sequel to the book.
 The sequel named Palace of Treason was published in 2015.
 He also wrote a third volume named The Kremlin's Candidate in 2018.

-The film adaptation of Red Sparrow in 2018, stars Jennifer Lawrence and Joel Edgerton.
+A film adaptation of Red Sparrow was released in 2018, starring Jennifer Lawrence and Joel Edgerton.